-In previous verses, the apostle John had affirmed that the whole world was under the darkness of sin, and therefore, no one wanted or could know or receive the light, which is Jesus (John 1:6-11).
-But he also affirmed that the darkness would never prevail against Jesus, who is the true Light (John 1:1-5), that is to say the Eternal God, Creator and Redeemer.
+In previous verses, the apostle John has affirmed that the whole world was under the darkness of sin, and therefore, no one wanted or could know or receive the light, which is Jesus (John 1:6-11).
+But he also affirmed that the darkness would never prevail against Jesus (John 1:1-5).

 The Bible provides evidence that John’s claim is true.
 There are people in this dark world who believe in Jesus and are children of God.
 How does this happen?